fdformula/MathlyLua/README.md

 &rArr; MacOS users?
 Download the file, `cudatext-for-mathly-macosx.tar.gz`.
 Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 By default, [Mozilla Firefox](https://www.mozilla.org/) is the internet browser.
-If you use a different browser, <em>you need to edit the file `browser-setting.lua`.</em> See comments in the very file.
+If you use a different browser, <em>you need to edit the file `browser-setting.lua`</em> coming with mathly.
+See comments in the very file.

 Note: The file `mathly.lua` can be compiled with `luac`.
 To use compiled modules, we set `package.path` first as follows: